 it’s finally here. our new album ‘We Are Humans’ is available via all major digital providers here. and even more exciting than that, you can pre-order it on limited edition white vinyl here. that’s out on 25 October.

 i know that bands always say this, but we passionately believe that this is our best album yet. i’m over the moon that we’ve made it, and that we’re releasing it on a label like Fierce Panda. so get listening, get pre-ordering, and let us know what you reckon!

 oh, and we’re launching the album at The Victoria in Dalston on Tuesday 3 September, if you fancy it. tickets are on sale here and the poster is below.

-The final single before we release our fourth album ‘We Are Humans’ at the end of the month.
-David and I are both in agreement that this is the best song we’ve ever written together, and no matter what happens with this album, I’ll die happy knowing that we reunited and created this.
+the final single before we released our fourth album ‘We Are Humans’.
+David and i are both in agreement that this is the best song we’ve ever written together, and no matter what happens with this album, i’ll die happy knowing that we reunited and created this.

-Our fourth album ‘We Are Humans’ is released digitally on 30 August (pre-order here), and on limited edition white vinyl on 25 October (pre-order here).
+our fourth album ‘We Are Humans’ available digitally here, and comes out on limited edition white vinyl on 25 October (pre-order here).

 We’re fairly used to political turmoil in the UK right now.
 What at first appeared to be a cocky Cameron bluff to appease the Tory swing towards UKIP in 2015 has descended into complete and utter chaos like we’ve never seen before.